 I reached with Koushik at Thansing by 9.30 am.

 By the meantime, Naskar and Sudipta came to Lamuney with Chung.
-They waited there for the lunch to come.
-After lunch they started coming back to Thansing.
+They waited there for lunch to come.
+After lunch, they started coming back to Thansing.

-Everyone were back at Thansing by 3 pm.
+Everyone was back at Thansing by 3 pm.
 The remaining day was spent in taking rest and watching others on their way to Lamuney.

-We had to start returning from next day.
+We had to start returning from the next day.
 But, we were content.